Access real data from solar plants in Spain. Generation, revenue and operational KPIs.Get all data

 • Technology: Single-axis trackers, ~1,000 ha

 Located in the high-irradiance Region of Murcia, Mula produces over 750 GWh annually.
-It was the first large-scale PV project developed by Bruc Energy before being acquired.

 4. Don Rodrigo Complex — ~450 MWp (combined)